kennygrant/sanitize/README.md

 sanitize
 ========

-Package sanitize provides functions for sanitizing text in golang strings.
+Package sanitize provides functions to sanitize html and paths with go (golang).

 FUNCTIONS